Tales of the Peries

 So glad to wanton unconfined

-She like pistachios bursts its rind
+She like pistachios bursts its rind5

 He prostrated himself on the ground for delight.
 The music played and the cup of friendship went jovially round till the decline of day.
 Then night closed her sable canopy over their heads and they spread their couches of repose.
 Gheti Afroz ordered his couch as before to be spread on the other side of the basin of water.